 Actively encourage everyone to take collective action and responsibility to help us all live the healthiest lives for as long as possible;

 Call upon all agencies to act together and assume joint responsibility in whatever way they can best do this to ensure we make the most of the resources we have to meet individual and population health needs;

 Develop a strong, robust and prudent integrated health and care system to support both our health and care needs;

 Make the most effective use of all skills and resources available including local people, patients and the third sector;

-Ensure that those with greatest needs prioritised and the hard to reach groups are included.
+Ensure that those with the greatest needs are prioritised and the hard to reach groups are included.

 A Prudent Health and Care System is one:

-In which we all share responsibility for maintaining our health and that of others and that we have a high quality, effective and efficient services which meets the needs of people, as and when needed;
+- In which we all share responsibility for maintaining our health and that of others and that we have high quality, effective and efficient services which meet the needs of people, as and when needed;

-Health ?
-Focused on preserving and protecting health and wellbeing not just treatment and ill health;
+- Focused on preserving and protecting health and wellbeing, not just treatment and ill health;

-The Bevan Commission proposes to ensure that the people of Wales recognise both their rights and responsibilities and are able to respond by getting involved and find solutions to the challenges that the NHS faces.
-It will seek to ensure that the our NHS in Wales is co-owned by them, similar to members of a ?unique NHS club? in which we all have our individual club numbers and clear ?rules? by which it operates in response for services and support received.
+The Bevan Commission proposes to ensure that the people of Wales recognise both their rights and responsibilities and are able to respond by getting involved and finding solutions to the challenges that the NHS faces.
+It will seek to ensure that our NHS in Wales is co-owned by them, similar to members of a ‘unique NHS club’ in which we all have our individual club numbers and clear ‘rules’ by which it operates in response to services and support received.